 Cristina is the founder and CEO of InsideChains, which works with organizations to digitally transform business models through blockchain ecosystems with economic layers that offer members greater visibility, richer data, cybersecurity, new business models and dynamic insurance products.
+She is a board advisor to Cytegic, a leader in cyber risk management solutions.
 Recently, she co-founded SDX, The Safety Data Exchange™, a decentralized marketplace leveraging blockchain technology, CyberSecurity, AI, IoT and telematics data to allow transportation, technology and insurance industry members to exchange and contribute data that power new products, services and insurance offerings.
-She is a Technology Consultant to Additum, a European ‘Value Based Healthcare’ ecosystem utilizing IoT, AI and blockchain enabled reward tokens to improve patient outcomes and co-founder of iXledger, a blockchain enabled marketplace for insurance.
+She is a Technology Consultant, investor and founding team member Additum, a European ‘Value Based Healthcare’ ecosystem utilizing IoT, AI and blockchain enabled reward tokens to improve patient outcomes and co-founder of iXledger, a blockchain enabled marketplace for insurance.

 In the early days of the Internet, MIT Media Lab alumna, Engineer and Computer Scientist, Cristina Dolan, co-founded OneMain.com, which grew to be the tenth largest ISP after a successful IPO.
 At OneMain, Cristina served as the provider’s Geographic Communities Division President and Chief Strategic Alliances Officer.
 In only five months, she conceived and built the OneMain cornerstone, Geographic Communities, into a profitable business.
 At its launch, the company’s IPO became the largest Internet public offering at its time, surpassing Amazon’s and eBay’s respective IPOs.